 See UPDATES below.

 Yes mislabeled fruit trees happen.
-My “Ice Cream” banana (Blue Java) was the wrong color.
+My “Ice Cream” banana (Blue Java) was tall and tasty but the wrong color.
 The “Viente Cohol” banana was really a “Thousand Fingers”.
 My “Thai Giant” jujube has small fruit.
 A friend’s “Monroe” avocado is actually a Brogden (not a bad substitute IMHO)

 ←Photo of a White Sapote in 2011.
 Planted 2009 from a 3g pot.
 It was labeled White Sapote–”Redland”.
 My guess is something happened to the graft and it is the rootstock.
 The fruit is too small, has 100% undeveloped seeds inside, took 5 years to flower and 1 more before it held a little fruit (2015).
 Lots of fruit in 2016, none ripened or got soft on the tree.
 All fell off while still rock hard; it took several days for them to get soft, and they were not worth eating 😦

 There are 5 seeds per fruit, and they are always flat (undeveloped) no matter the fruit size.
 The fruit is quite bitter near the peel and seeds, and since they are so small there is little in between.
 Just a small spoonful that is a little less bitter.

 UPDATE Aug ’16: Tried to graft on named varieties (Suebelle, Super Sweet, Homestead, Bonita Springs, McDill) but that failed.
 Will try again later, and will remove the tree if that fails.
 (Bark graft onto 2″ branch stubs)

 Update June ’17: Turns out, one of the fall grafts also took, McDill.
 I just didn’t notice before.
 Got more budwood at the Fruit & Spice Park when we collected fruit for our Taste of the Tropics event at PSL Botanical Garden.

 Most of the Redland grafts also took.

 This time it was cleft on smaller branches that sprouted around the previous cuts.